adementyev/SensorTape-Git-Repo/README.md

 libraries/ - Collection of the Arduino libraries for the master and the slave.
 Those libraries are required

-Software/ - Firmware for both the master and the slave
+Firmware/ - Firmware for both the master and the slave

-SensorTape_Sensor_Demo_V1/ - Processing sketch for a simple visualization demo.
+SensorTape_Demo_V1/ - Processing sketch for a simple visualization demo.
 Demonstrates the basics of interfacing with a PC.

-SensorTape_3D_Demo_V1/ - Processing sketch for the 3D surface reconstruction with IMUs and NURBs curves for a PC

 ##Firmware
 Add the arduino libraries from the libraries/ folder here to the worspace libraries folder.